ralfholly/pg-microbit/README.md

-# PG PY
+# PG MicroBit
-A Playground for Python projects.
+A Playground for BBC micro:bit [MicroPython](http://microbit-micropython.readthedocs.io/en/latest) projects.

 ## Description
-This playground for Python lets you try out Python features and programming ideas by setting up a safe try-out area super-fast.
+This playground lets you try out BBC micro:bit/MicroPython features and programming ideas.
+You can easily setup a safe try-out area in which you develop and unit test your app.
 It is based on the idea described in [this blog post](https://www.approxion.com/?p=97).

 ## Usage
 Enter the directory of the cloned repository and start a new topic:
 ```
 cd ~/pg-cpp
-. pg-setup dict_member_check
+. pg-setup step_counter
 ```
-This will create a directory named `dict_member_check` that is equipped with a Makefile and a Python source code file named `dict_member_check.py`.
-If you have defined the `EDITOR` environment variable, `dict_member_check.py` will be opened in your favorite editor.
-Make your experiments and execute `make` to execute/test them.
+This will create a directory named `step_counter` that is equipped with a Makefile and a Python source code file named `script.py`.
+If you have defined the `EDITOR` environment variable, `script.py` will be opened in your favorite editor.
+Type `make install` to download your app to the BBC micro:bit device.

+## Unit Testing
+Unit tests are expected to be in the tests/ subfolder of an app.
+Execute your tests by executing `make test` or just `make`.
+Within your app folder, you can find a Python module called `microbit.py` which contains predefined mocks for the API offered by MicroPython.
+On the real device the module `microbit` is part of the runtime; `microbit.py` is only used for host-based mocking/unit testing.

+## Dependencies